Yes we have a famous battlefield to tour by car, bicycle, horseback, and even on foot but we boast a wealth of activities beyond those historic acres.

 Both the house and barn display damage from Union artillery shells that overshot Confederate batteries on nearby Benner's Ridge.
 Union commander, Gen. George Gordon Meade, saw the Lady Farm Confederates as such a threat that he began planning an assault on the farm on the second day of the engagement, planning that was set aside when Southern forces went on the attack again at Little Round Top, and East Cemetery and Culp's hills.

 When the firing was over and the two armies moved south, the rear portion of the Daniel Lady Farm became part of the massive Camp Letterman Field Hospital where, for the first time in the war, wounded and dying from both sides were treated in a consolidated facility.

 Tour the historic house and barn

 Numerous special events will be held at the farm.
-They include living histories and skirmishes of the Civil War, the French and Indian War and World War II.
-In December, holiday observances come to the forefront, including the annual Holiday House Tour & Tasting sponsored by the Inns of Gettysburg Association.
+They include living histories, reeactments and skirmishes of the Civil War, the French and Indian War and World War II.
+In December, holiday observances come to the forefront, including the annual Holiday House Tour & Tasting sponsored by the Inns of the Gettysburg Area.